State as the API: LangGraph After Three Rewrites

 return "generate"

-The failure mode: edge functions that do string parsing, database lookups, or multi-step logic are untestable in isolation and undebuggable in traces.
-When routing goes wrong — and it does go wrong, usually in a state combination your unit tests never covered — you can't replay the decision because the logic lived inside the edge, not written into state.
+The failure mode: edge functions that parse strings, perform database lookups, or contain multi-step logic are hard to test and hard to debug in traces.
+When routing goes wrong, the decision is difficult to replay if the relevant logic lived only inside the edge and was not written into state.

-The rule I follow: if the routing condition involves more than reading a field and comparing a value, the condition belongs in a node that writes a routing signal to state.
-The edge reads the signal.
-State is always the source of truth, not the edge function.
+The rule I follow is simple: if a routing condition needs more than reading a field and comparing a value, I put that condition in a node.
+The node writes an explicit routing signal to state, and the edge reads that signal.
+In my designs, state is the source of truth, not the edge function.

 5. Interrupts and the dual-write problem

-The naive pattern: add an interrupt_before to the "send email" node, the graph pauses, your UI shows the pending action, the human clicks approve, you call graph.update_state() with the approval, execution resumes.
+The naive pattern is straightforward: add an interrupt_before to the "send email" node, pause the graph, show the pending action in the UI, collect approval, call graph.update_state() with the approval, and resume execution.

-The dual-write problem: if your node performs an external side effect before the checkpoint, and the graph saves state after the node completes, replaying from the checkpoint will re-execute that side effect.
-Send an email, checkpoint, human rejects, retry — you've sent the email twice before the human's rejection is processed.
+The dual-write problem: if a node performs an external side effect before the checkpoint, and the graph saves state after the node completes, replaying from the checkpoint can re-execute that side effect.
+Send an email, checkpoint, human rejects, retry — the email may already have been sent before the rejection is processed.

 # Wrong: side effect before interrupt boundary